 1923 – The Indians score in every inning, including putting up 13 runs in the sixth, on the way to a 27-3 drubbing of the Boston Red Sox in game one of a doubleheader.
 The 27 runs set an American League record.
 They will win the nightcap as well, 8-5.

 1955 – Len Barker is born in Fort Knox, Kentucky.
-The pitcher, who had his ups and downs throughout his career, was at his best in 1981, when he threw the club’s last no-hitter, a perfect game against the Toronto Blue Jays on May 15th.
-He would later start the All-Star Game for the AL.
+The pitcher, who had his ups and downs throughout his career, was at his best in 1981, when he threw the club’s last no-hitter, a perfect game against the Toronto Blue Jays on May 15.
+He would later pitch in the All-Star Game for the AL.

 1966 – Dave Burba is born in Dayton, Ohio.
 He spent parts of five seasons from 1998 to 2002 as an Indian and won 15 games or more in each of his first three seasons in Cleveland.

 1983 – Vic Wertz, member of the 1954 AL pennant winning Cleveland Indians team, passes away in Detroit, Michigan.
 He was 58.
 He spent four and a half seasons with the team from 1954 to 1958, making the All-Star team in 1957, and might best be remembered for his long blast at the Polo Grounds that was memorably caught by Willie Mays during the World Series.